 For grandparents and other older family members, their best (and sometimes only) opportunity to find out what is going on in a grandchild’s life is through that grandchild’s posts on social media.
 The problem with that is that it is not only the grandkids who might be surfing your social media posts if you are a senior.
 Scam artists and other predators who prey on older victims may also be scouring your posts for helpful information.
 Let's explore how social media can lead to elder … [Read more...] about Social Media and Elder Abuse – How to Protect Yourself

 A strange, and often uncomfortable thing, frequently happens as our parents age – a sort of role reversal begins to occur.
 The parent who has been your caregiver, your rock, for as far back as you can remember begins to appear weak and vulnerable – and in need of a caregiver.
 Like many adult children, you may find yourself becoming the caregiver to an aging parent who appears to become more childlike with each passing day.
-At what point do you need to consider petitioning for conservatorship … [Read more...] about When Is Conservator of a Parent Warranted?
+At what point do you need to consider petitioning for conservatorship … [Read more...] about Should I Petition for Conservatorship of My Parent?

 As the population of older Americans continues to increase, we have also experienced an increased awareness of issues that impact them, including the prevalence of elder abuse, neglect, and financial exploitation.
 States across the nation are scrambling to try and prevent, or at least combat, the problem of elder abuse, with varying success.
 According to a recently released study by Wallet Hub, California gets poor marks for protecting the elderly.
 The Baby Boomers Reach Retirement Experts … [Read more...] about California Gets Poor Marks for Protecting the Elderly